SilexLab/Board/docs/template.md

             [#]     string  js file path
     logo            string  url path to the logo

-menu                array   contains all menu entries
+nav                 array   contains all nav entries
     [#]             array   index
-        name        string  name of the menu entry link        string  link of the menu entry active      bool    is this the current page?
+        name        string  name of the nav entry link        string  link of the nav entry active      bool    is this the current page?

 user                array   current user